jnlltd/festivals/README.md

 The application requires a heap size of about 1 gigabyte to *run*, but it requires more than this to *build* because the compilation of the LESS files to CSS consumes a lot of memory.
-Therefore when running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set `GRAILS_OPTS="-Xms1g -Xmx2g"`
+Therefore when running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set `GRAILS_OPTS="-Xms1g -Xmx2g"`.

-By default the following users will automatically be created on startup
+By default the following users will automatically be created on startup:

 | Username                       | Password | Role          |
 | ------------------------------ | ---------| ------------- |